Ora70/Automaton-algorithm-for-pattern-matching/README.md

 # Automaton

-In this project we implement the naïve algorithm and the Automaton algorithm for exact matching and parameterized matching.
+In this project we implement the naïve algorithm and the Automaton algorithm for exact matching [1] and parameterized matching [2].
 The program compares the running time of both algorithms and puts the results in a file.

 input: